JordanRL/Fermat/docs/getting-started/using-factories.md

 This is how the math operations such as `add($num)` are able to accept virtually any input directly.

+!!! note "Arrays of Values"
+    An array can be provided as the `$value` argument to this function.
+If it is, then a recursive call on `Numbers::makeOrDont()` is made.
+This will be done at any level of nested arrays.

 !!! tip "Low Cost Function Call"
     This factory method returns the provided value after only making a call to `is_object()` and a single use of `instanceof` if the provided `$value` matches the requested `$type`.